- This event has passed.

 “Women of the Fur Trade” by Frances Koncan

 October 27 @ 12:00 am - November 7 @ 12:00 am EDT

 Women of the Fur Trade by Frances Koncan

-Women of the Fur Trade is an invitation to review what historical narratives we know of this land, and recognize the Indigenous and Métis heroes and leaders, all the women and two-spirited folks who were behind the image.
+Written by mixed Anishinaabe and Slovene playwright Frances Koncan from Couchiching First Nation in Treaty 3 territory, Women of the Fur Trade is an invitation to review what historical narratives we know of the land we walk on.
+It is an opportunity to recognize Indigenous and Métis heroes and leaders, and all the women and two-spirited folks who were behind the public facing image.

 Oct.
 27-30, Nov.
 3-6.